DeviesDevelopment/blog/content/posts/2023-01-19_learnings-from-the-pragmatic-programmer-1.md

 It's important that both team and stakeholders are aligned in what's being developed.
 Are we building something quick and dirty to see if an idea flies, or are we building a working system with a limited set of features?
-The answer to that quesion will probably impact both how you prioritize and how you implement features.
+The answer to that question will probably impact both how you prioritize and how you implement features.

 # Purpose of Testing
 It is a common conception that the purpose of tests is to find bugs, to make sure that code works as intended.